oupengfei1989/oupengfei1989.github.io/_pages/careers.md

 <li>Machine learning experience and a strong proficiency in Python programming and data analysis.</li>
 <li>Excellent communication skills and a career-level-appropriate publication track record.</li>
 <li>The ability to work independently and collaboratively in a diverse research team.</li></p>
+<p>Expected Start Date: Sep 1, 2024, or as soon as possible thereafter</p>
 <p>How to apply:</p>
 <p>Please include in your application package a cover letter; your full academic CV; information on 3 referees that are prepared to be consulted; your two most relevant publications.
 Please send as a single combined PDF whose file name includes your first and last names to Dr. Pengfei Ou (pengfei.ou@northwestern.edu), with the subject line “Ou Postdoctoral Fellowships NUS Chemistry”.
 Evaluation of candidates will begin immediately and continue until filled.</p>